rishabhc32/zapcircle/content/posts/numpy-for-datascience.md

 ##### Operations

-NumPy provides various mathematical,logical,statistical operations with efficiency and speed.
-Some are listed below:-
+NumPy provides various mathematical, logical, statistical operations with efficiency and speed.
+Some are listed below :
 ```python
 >>> array_1
 array([[1, 2, 3],